 Indicate who will be working on the project.
 If vendors/consultants/contractors are already selected, it is critical that the procurement (hiring) process meets the requirements of the grant program.
 Describe the process you used.
 If vendors/consultants/contractors are NOT already selected, describe the procurement process that will be used if the grant is awarded.
-If project personnel will include staff, include information on their current level of staffing and details on how the grant will supplement their current employment.
-See Appendices D and I for more information.

-- How/where will the product be publicly available or lead to greater availability? - Final product: Electronic report from the conservator describing the techniques, process, and materials used during conservation, including before/after photos. - Describe how the extended life of the items treated will give the public greater access to their cultural heritage over time.
+- How/where will the product be publicly available or lead to greater availability? - Final product: Provide an electronic report from the conservator describing the techniques, process, and materials used during conservation, including before/after photos. - Describe how the extended life of the items treated will give the public greater access to their cultural heritage over time.